codingboom/gateways/README.md

-# Money Transfer
+# Gateways

-How to start the moneytransfer application
+How to start the gateways application
 ---

 1. Run `mvn clean install` to build your application